thnkslprpt/cFS/SECURITY.md

 ## Additional Support

-For additional support, submit a GitHub issue.
+For additional support, submit a GitHubs issue.

 You can also [join the cfs community mailing list](README.md#join-the-mailing-list) for technical discussions with cFS developers and users.